dabeaz/sly/README.md

 Documentation
 =============

-Further documentation can be found in the docs directory.
+Further documentation can be found at https://sly.readthedocs.io/en/latest

 Resources
 =========